yveskerwyn/jumpscale/2-remote_ays_setup.md

 ays_host.prefab.js9.atyourservice.configure_api_console(url=public_ays_url)
 ```

-This will update the value of `baseUri` in `JumpScale9AYS/ays/server/apidocs/api.raml`; make sure to use the public IP address here.
+This will update the value of `baseUri` in `/opt/code/github/jumpscale/ays9/JumpScale9AYS/ays/server/apidocs/api.raml`; make sure you have used the public IP address here.

 Test the AYS API Console in your browser by visiting:
 http://<public_ip_address>:5000/apidocs/index.html?raml=api.raml